GAsplund/GAsplund/README.md

 I am a
 - ✏️ Hobbyist programmer and maker
-- 👨‍💻 Treasurer and programmer at digIT'23
+- 👨‍💻 Former treasurer and programmer at digIT'23
-- 📖 2nd year IT student at Chalmers University of Technology
+- 📖 3rd year IT student at Chalmers University of Technology
 - 💬 Easily reached on Discord: @goostaf